allen048/deep-learning-challenge/README.md

 •	What variable(s) should be removed from the input data because they are neither targets nor features?
 EIN and NAME

 ### Compiling, Training, and Evaluating the Model
 •	How many neurons, layers, and activation functions did you select for your neural network model, and why?
-On my third optimization, I included 80 neurons and relu activation
+On my third optimization, I included 80 neurons and relu activation, two hidden layers with dropout of 0.3, and a output layer with a sigmoid activation function for binary classification.
+I followed this approach from Qasim, because I'm somewhat still unclear on the handling of this analysis.

 •	Were you able to achieve the target model performance?
+I achieve 73% which is little lower than the 75% target model performance.

 •	What steps did you take in your attempts to increase model performance?
+I updated the neurons to a higher optimal number of 150 in one instance and 100 in the final analysis to see if I could reach the target model performance.
+However, I was unsuccessful in this attempt.
+Also, I continued to update the layers as well which also did not aid in producing the desired result.